 Developed in partnership with the Open University.

-The Certificate: The Practice of Music Making is subject to validation (Summer term 2016).
+The Certificate: The Practice of Music Making is validated by Trinity Laban Conservatoire of Music and Dance (Summer term 2016).